-‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend Raquel Leviss Takes Paris Fashion Week By Storm
+‘Vanderpump Rules’ Star James Kennedy’s Model Girlfriend, Raquel Leviss, Takes Paris Fashion Week By Storm

 Following her appearance in Paris, Leviss will be seen appearing at Los Angeles’ Fashion Week in March.

-In addition to walking the runway, Leviss enjoyed some sight-seeing excursions in Paris, France, and briefly visited the Lourvre.
+In addition to walking the runway, Leviss enjoyed some sight-seeing excursions in Paris, France, and briefly visited the Louvre.

 During an interview with Hollywood Life in January, Leviss opened up about appearing on Vanderpump Rules and revealed that she’s actually “a pretty shy person.”